 Our goal is to help you get through the process, obtain your disability benefits, and hang onto them as seamlessly as possible.
-Although it might seem daunting, a Functional Capacity Evaluation is not always bad.
-In many cases, it can flesh out your claim and support your entitlement to benefits.
+It might seem daunting, but a Functional Capacity Evaluation is not always bad.
+In many cases, it can strengthen your claim and support your entitlement to benefits.

 Our disability insurance experts have reviewed hundreds of FCEs, and our experience can be invaluable when your insurance company sends you for FCE testing.
 As in all cases, we always work tirelessly to help you secure your benefits and stand up for your rights.